mascalmeida/br-elections-on-twitter/README.md

-Note: it is updated everyday at 12 AM.
+Note: it is updated everyday at midnight.

 ## Achitecture